learnk8s/learnk8s.io/src/custom-authentication/content.md

 ![Kubernetes LDAP authentication](assets/intro.svg)

-However, LDAP is used just as an example here — the goal of this article is to show the general principles for integrate custom authentication methods with Kubernetes.
+However, LDAP is used just as an example here — the goal of this article is to show the general principles for integrating custom authentication methods with Kubernetes.

 _Think of [Kerberos](https://en.wikipedia.org/wiki/Kerberos%5f%28protocol%29), [Keycloak](https://www.keycloak.org/), [OAuth](https://en.wikipedia.org/wiki/OAuth), [SAML](https://en.wikipedia.org/wiki/SAML%5f2.0), custom certificates, custom tokens, and any kind of existing single-sign on infrastructure._